 3. Are there any services you are willing to cut?

 4. How do you plan to foster economic growth in the Flathead Valley?

 5. What role should state government play in managing federal public lands, and how should those management activities be funded?

 6. What are the most urgent issues facing your district?

-Political Experience: This is my first time running for political office.
-I have volunteered with several political campaigns in the past.
+Political Experience: This is my first time running for elected office.

 Political Affiliation: Democrat